FraserLee/dungeon-note/readme.md

 - [x] <br> breaks
 - [x] ~~strikethrough~~
 - [x] don't select text when dragging
+- [ ] More arbitrary zooming
+    - [ ] Create a sample project where I can zoom in and out and move stuff around infinitely on a canvas containing a div
+    - [ ] Swap dungeon note over to this model
 - [ ] fix styling on links
 - [ ] Re-add menu bar
 - [ ] Lines